rcrowther/django-taxonomy/README.md

 ## Creating a Taxonomy
 Often, a taxonomy is associated with one model/object.
 In which case, you can create the taxonomy in the model for the app.
 If you use [Multiple Models](#multiple-models) it may be better to create the taxonomy in a freestanding app e.g.

-    /manage.py startapp categories
+    /manage.py startapp sitecategory

 and install.
 Either way, here is an example of a model declaration.
 This adds a 'description' field, so the taxonomy can be used for more helpful user display.
-It also includes a 'slug' field, so the term titles can be used in URLs.
-That means the model has an get_absolute_url method too (see below),
+It also includes a 'slug' field, so the category titles can be used in URLs.
+That means the model has a get_absolute_url() method too (see below),

     from django.db import models
+    from django.urls import reverse
-    from taxonomy.models import TermBase, TermParentBase
+    from taxonomy.models import NodeBase, NodeParentBase
-    from taxonomy.api import TaxonomyAPI
+    from taxonomy.api import NodeTreeAPI

-    class Category(TermBase):
+    class SiteCategory(NodeBase):

         # Not unique.
-Terms may be in different taxonomies.
-They may
-        # be duplicated at different places in a hierarchy e.g. 'sports>news'
+Node names may be duplicated at different places in a
-        # 'local>news'.
+        # hierarchy e.g. 'sports>news', 'local>news'. but it may save later
+        # trouble to make them unique...
         slug = models.SlugField(
             max_length=64,
             help_text="Short name for use in urls.",